Manage events and event providers

 Describes the event management system and event providers in Optimizely.

 The events system provides a mechanism for distributing events between IIS applications and Optimizely websites in a load-balanced environment.
-The event system in Optimizely is provider-based, and you can either use the built-in event provider or develop your own customized one.
+The event system in Optimizely is provider-based, and you can use the built-in event provider or develop your own customized one.

 Event providers

 An event provider, optimized for Microsoft Azure, is available on the NuGet feed.
 The event provider for Azure uses Service Bus for distributing events and requires no configuration of servers or network details.
-An event provider for Amazon Web Services also is available on the NuGet feed.
+An event provider for Amazon Web Services is also available on the NuGet feed.

 Configure an event provider